 Amendments to the company's articles of incorporation require a simple majority of the votes cast and the capital, unless the law prescribes a greater majority.
 Supervisory Board members can be recalled before the end of their term of office by a simple majority.

-Loans as part of two promissory loan notes issued, nine bilateral loan agreements, four committed credit lines as well as the refinancing facility granted by Österreichische Kontrollbank contain changeof-control clauses that grant the lending banks a right of termination in the case of a change of control at AMAG Austria Metall AG.
-Apart from the aforementioned agreements, AMAG Austria Metall AG has entered into no other material agreements that would come into effect, be modified or terminate as a consequence of a change of control at AMAG Austria Metall AG has between the terminate of a change of control at AMAG Austria Metall AG has a consequence of a change of control at AMAG Austria Metall AG has between the terminate as a consequence of a change of control at AMAG Austria Metall AG has been to a takeover bid.
+Loans as part of two promissory loan notes issued, nine bilateral loan agreements, four committed credit lines as well as the refinancing facility granted by Österreichische Kontrollbank contain change-of-control clauses that grant the lending banks a right of termination in the case of a change of control at AMAG Austria Metall AG.
+Apart from the aforementioned agreements, AMAG Austria Metall AG has entered into no other material agreements that would come into effect, be modified or terminate as a consequence of a change of control at AMAG Austria Metall AG due to a takeover bid.